ZCube/bitnami-compat/README.md

 These images are not well tested.

-The images do not automatically receive security patches.

-This repository is considered a proof of concept only.
+This repository is considered for personal use only.

-Use at your own risk.
+This repository lacks support for production use.

+This repository is provided as is.

+It might be dangerous for production use.
+Use after testing